-The Company has invested in its own brand portfolio with products such as Respect, a vitamin enhanced beverage, Tum-E Yummies, a noncarbonated flavored drink, and its own energy drink, and became the exclusive licensee of Cinnabon Premium Coffee Lattes in the United States.
+The Company has invested in its own brand portfolio with products such as Respect, a vitamin enhanced beverage, Tum-E Yummies, a noncarbonated flavored drink, Country Breeze tea, and its own energy drink, and has become the exclusive licensee of Cinnabon Premium Coffee Lattes in the United States.
 These brands enable the Company to participate in strong growth categories and capitalize on distribution channels that include the Company's traditional Coca-Cola franchise territory as well as third party distributors outside the Company's traditional territory.
-While the growth prospects of Company-owned or licensed brands appear very promising, the cost of developing, marketing and distributing these brands is anticipated to be significant as well.
+While the growth prospects of Company-owned or exclusive licensed brands appear very promising, the costs of developing, marketing and distributing these brands is anticipated to be significant as well.

-The Company has also fostered innovation as evidenced by the development of specialty packaging for customers, the conversion of a portion of the Company's operations to the CooLift[®] delivery system, and the implementation in Q2 2007 of a service module in our enterprise resource planning software platform (SAP) for the automation, scheduling, installation, delivery and repair of cold drink dispensing equipment.
+The Company has also fostered innovation as evidenced by the development of specialty packaging for customers, the conversion of a portion of the Company's operations to the CooLift® delivery system, and the implementation in the second quarter of 2006 of a service module in our enterprise resource planning software platform (SAP) for the automation, scheduling, installation, delivery and repair of cold drink dispensing equipment.